 It’s important to educate the accountholder about the two-phased HSA retirement strategy.
 In the first phases, the accountholder funds the HSA up to the IRS maximum each year, saving all medical receipts.
 Then, when he or she retires, they can “cash them in” against their HSA account balance.
 As long as the expenses were for qualified medical expenses, distribution is tax-free.
 Communicating this feature can save your clients hundreds or thousands of dollars.

-Once an accountholder opens an HSA, it is their’s forever.
-It is not linked to a job like a 401(k) is and once their HSA balance is large enough, the accountholder can choose to invest the funds to potentially build their wealth.
+Once an accountholder opens an HSA, it is theirs forever.
+It is not linked to a job like a 401(k) is and once their HSA balance meets the minimum balance requirements, the accountholder can choose to invest their funds to accumulate wealth.

 What to look for in an HSA custodian partner